 Weird things happen to me.

-The other nite at about 645 I was handed a sheet of paper .
-This sheet of paper contained information about my new patient, one I was not likely to meet that evening, because it was so close to the end of my shift, and it’s against our policy to bring patients up to the floor at the changing of the guards, it’s an extremely busy time, and considered “dangerous!”
+The other nite at about 1845 I was handed a sheet of paper .
+This sheet of paper contained information about my new patient, one I was not likely to meet that evening, because it was so close to the end of my shift, and it’s against our policy to bring patients up to the floor at the changing of the guards, it’s an extremely busy time, and considered dangerous!
 Safety first.
-Still, it can happen.
-In any case I was handed this patient info sheet to pass on to the night nurse who would likely be admitting her.
+Still, it can happen, and it did happen.
+I was handed this patient info sheet to pass on to the night nurse who would likely be admitting her.
 I would come back and care for her in the morning.

 I saw the name and said out loud, “no way!”
 This name is a common name, like Susan Brown, but different.
 This is a name that has been imprinted into my psyche with a big hot branding iron.
 It couldn’t be.
 But it was.
 I pulled up her name on the computer, and found what I was looking for.
 It was most definitely her.
 Wackytown.